ethereum-optimism/design-docs/security/fma-fjord.md

 - **Description:** The 7212 precompile may not get activated properly at the point of the hardfork, or it may be activated properly but there may be bugs in the implementation.

 - **Risk Assessment:** Low.
 If 7212 fails to deploy, since there are no existing uses of it, there will be no immediate impact.
 The impact is in prohibiting future potential uses of this predeploy.
 If the issue is a bug in the implementation, then users could end up trying to use it anyway and get incorrect results.
-The implementation however is the reference implementation that has been been vetted by the broader community, so this outcome is unlikely.
+The implementation however is the reference implementation that has been vetted by the broader community, so this outcome is unlikely.

 - **Mitigations:** Precompiles activate new code paths and do not require dynamic deployment of new contract code, which implies the risk is lower than a predeploy update.
 Mitigations mostly involve e2e testing, and vetting activation in our dev & testnets.
 The 7212 implementation itself that we are using has been extensively tested and vetted not only by us but also the broader community.